 The Nikon Z6 is a mirrorless interchangeable lens camera that was officially introduced in August 2018 and is equipped with a full frame sensor.
 It offers a resolution of 24.3 megapixel.

-The Nikon Z6 has a Camera Elo of 3301.
+Is the Nikon Z6 a good camera?
+The Z6 has a Camera Elo of 3281.
 This very strong rating puts it among the elite group of camera grand masters.
 The Z6 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the Z6 also falls among the top 10 percent.
+In terms of its sensor size category (full frame cameras), the Z6 also ranks among the top 10 percent.

 |Mirrorless system camera|